automacrypto/cryptorobot/README.md

-# cryptorobot
+# CryptoRobot

-A bot for widows automation.
+A RPA for application automation.